saptarshiguha/kvgdrive/README.md

 pip install PyDrive
 ```

+There are two config files you need to edit.

-1. Edit the settings.yaml file field "save_credentials_file" to some location
+1. Inside this repo, edit settings.yaml file field called `save_credentials_file` to some location
 you like.
+This is where the Pydrive module will cache your google drive cookies
+(so that you don't have to login again)
+2. Copy the file mzkv.cfg,
+   - I recommend you edit  `logfile` to a path where log messages will be written

 2. Make it executable

 ```